 In the decades since, the Israeli-Palestinian dispute has continually flared into conflict, including multistate wars, armed uprisings (intifadas), and terrorist acts.
 A major turning point was the 1967 Six-Day War, which culminated in Israel’s occupation of East Jerusalem, the West Bank, and Gaza.
 In its aftermath, the UN Security Council adopted Resolution 242, which called for Israel to withdraw from occupied lands to secure and recognize borders in exchange for peace.
 The resolution lacked details, but nonetheless was a milestone, becoming the basis for future diplomacy to end the Arab-Israeli conflict.

-Today, the region is home to some two million Palestinians in the Gaza Strip and three million in the West Bank.
-Although most of Israel’s 9.1 million residents are Jewish, there are around two million Arab citizens.
+Today, the region is home [PDF] to 2.2 million Palestinians in the Gaza Strip and 3.2 million in the West Bank.
+Although most of Israel’s 9.7 million residents are Jewish, there are around two million Arab citizens.
 International diplomatic efforts to broker a political settlement have made limited headway.
 More recent U.S.-led diplomacy has focused on resolving several core issues:

 Borders.
 The notion of having two separate states, one Israeli and the other Palestinian, commonly referred to as the two-state solution, has had significant international support for decades.
 It would establish a Palestinian state that includes most of the West Bank—with land swaps to compensate it for Israel’s absorption of some Jewish settlements there—and Gaza, which Israel unilaterally withdrew from in 2005.
 Most international diplomacy promoting a two-state solution favors Israel’s reverting to a version of its pre-1967 borders, but there is no consensus on how doing so could account for Palestinians within those borders and Jewish Israelis living beyond them.